zoffixznet/perl6.party/post/IRC-Client-Perl-6-Multi-Server-IRC-Module.md

 myself up for a weekend and re-design and re-write the module from scratch.
-Multiple people bugged me to do so over the past months, so I figured I'd also write a tutorial for how to use the module—as an apology for being a master procrastenator.
+Multiple people bugged me to do so over the past months, so I figured I'd also write a tutorial for how to use the module—as an apology for being a master procrastinator.
 And should IRC be of no interest to you, I hope the tutorial will prove useful as a general example of async, non-blocking interfaces in Perl 6.